 Day 11 – Explore the Arenal Observatory Lodge

-Start your La Fortuna stay with one of the best nature experiences in the region: the Arenal Observatory Lodge.
-Even if you’re not staying overnight, a Day Pass gives you access to a network of scenic trails, the stunning Observation Deck, and “The Nest”—an elevated birdwatching tower that puts you eye-level with the canopy.
+Start your time in La Fortuna with one of the best nature experiences in the region: the Arenal Observatory Lodge.
+Even if you are not staying overnight, a Day Pass gives you access to scenic trails, the stunning Observation Deck, and “The Nest” — an elevated birdwatching tower that puts you eye-level with the canopy.

 Guests enjoy the panoramic volcano view from the Arenal Observatory Lodge’s spacious deck—perfect for sunrise or sunset